Mercado Bravo is an important part of daily life in La Paz, Baja California's capital.

 We started our comforting meal with a plate of Machaca de Pescado (40 pesos ~ $3.50), shredded yellowtail stewed with tomato, onions and mild chile poblano.
 On the side, we received fluffy rice and larded, re-fried pinto beans.

 Carne de Puerco (40) was our token meat dish, featuring tender chunks of pork shoulder braised with sweet red guajillo chiles, served with more re-fried pinto beans.
-We wrapped steaming flour tortillas around both, flirting with first-degree burns, and it was worth the pain.
+We wrapped steaming flour tortillas around both components, flirting with first-degree burns, and it was worth the pain.

 We considered settling our bill, but couldn’t resist ordering one more dish, Pescado Empanizado (40), a compelling piscine play on Milanesa.
 We squeezed lime on the crispy breaded pescado de pierna, a flaky flounder-like fish fillet.